-Unit 1: Software Applications for Business (40% weighting)

-Software applications play a vital role in business, add value by increasing efficiency and enhance the ways in which businesses communicate with their stakeholders.
+Unit 1: Software Applications for Business (40% weighting) Software applications play a vital role in business, add value by increasing efficiency and enhance the ways in which businesses communicate with their stakeholders.
+In this unit, students learn communicate with their stakeholders.
 In this unit, students learn about relevant functions in software applications and develop their skills in using them in business contexts, with a focus on word processing, spreadsheets, databases, presentations, web authorising, web browsing, internet searching and email software.